Trump Advisor Stephen Miller Blocked G-7 Migration Proposal

 “It’s spun out of control,” said a second U.S. official, who noted that the White House favors a simpler event with more hobnobbing among world leaders and fewer policy declarations.

-“The President of the United States has campaigned on certain principles and he will not abandon those just because another country wishes we would have a different policy” said the second U.S. official.
+“The president of the United States has campaigned on certain principles and he will not abandon those just because another country wishes we would have a different policy” said the second U.S. official.
 “We are not forcing our policy on others, but they shouldn’t try to force theirs on us.”

 The Trump administration has voiced opposition to numerous proposals put forward by its counterparts, including a call for a sweeping endorsement of the World Trade Organization.
 Trump characterized the trade group, which was established at the direction of the United States, as a “disaster” during the presidential campaign.
-The administration as sought to explore ways to bypass the trade group’s resolution disputes mechanism, so that it can unilaterally slap trade sanctions on countries it suspects are engaging in unfair trade tactics.
+The administration has sought to explore ways to bypass the trade group’s resolution disputes mechanism so it can unilaterally slap trade sanctions on countries it suspects are engaging in unfair trade tactics.

 The Trump administration also pushed back on a call to endorse the Paris climate accord, with the second U.S. official noting that Trump has yet to decide whether to leave the agreement or not.
 An “unrealistic” provision in an early draft of the final communique called for sharp cuts in carbon emissions and lessening dependence on fossil fuel, the official said.
 “That is not what the position of the United States.”

-The G7 meeting is an opportunity for the world’s leading industrialized democracies — Britain, Canada, France, Germany, Italy, Japan and the United States.
-But expectations have been set low for the summit, with new governments coming to power in the U.S., Britain and France, rising hostility to trade, and immigration.
+The G-7 meeting is an opportunity for the world’s leading industrialized democracies — Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
+But expectations have been set low for the summit, with new governments coming to power in the United States, Britain, and France, rising hostility to trade, and immigration.

 The seaside meeting comes at a moment of international political upheaval, with the United States rethinking its support for key international agreements.
-European diplomats have complained privately that planning for the event has been “hampered” by the State Department slow transition, according to Reuters.
+European diplomats have complained privately that planning for the event has been “hampered” by the State Department’s slow transition, according to Reuters.

 Trump’s G-7 chief negotiator, Kenneth Juster, meanwhile has been pushed out of his job, according to Politico.
 It remains unclear whether Juster, who is reportedly under consideration to become Trump’s envoy to India, has fallen out of favor at the White House.
 But he will not attend the summit.